patrivet/TennisClubLadder/README.md

 username: grant.shields@tennis.com
 password: tennis123

-Login with any other user by following the same format as above - i.e. combine with their names with a period inbetween and use the same password   e.g. _firstName.lastName@tennis.com_
+Login with any other user by following the same format as above - i.e. combine with their first and last names, with a period inbetween, and use the same password   e.g. _firstName.lastName@tennis.com_

 ## Tech stack: